 If you’ve noticed some damaged shingles on your roof, but you’re not sure whether it’s time for a full replacement, here are a few tips.
 If you notice any of the following, it may be time to have a roofing inspector come out to take a look at a new roof.

-It’s important to see if you have information on your home roof repairs.
+It’s essential to see if you have information on your home roof repairs.
 If it’s been more than 20 years since the roof was re-shaped and you’ve already seen the damage, that’s a clear sign that it’s time for you to do your job.
 This is because the shingles last for between 20 to 25 years.

 Check the Shingles

-Your shingles are supposed to lay perfectly on the roof.
+Your shingles are supposed to lay correctly on the roof.
 If you climb up a ladder and find that many of them are cracked, deformed, or sticking up, this is a good indication that it’s time to replace them.
 You also might notice granules in your gutters that are from shingles disintegrating.

 However, it’s important to be aware of the dangers of roofing in order to fully prepare yourself.
 Here is a brief list of protective equipment we recommend: